How to Evaluate Behavioral Models: Evaluating Existing Loss Functions

-We group the next three losses together as they suffer from the same key issue: they all violate both CPR and ZM. \begin{example} A second experimenter attempts to reproduce the results from Example~\ref{ex:err}.
-They first fit a model to the existing dataset $y$, which has an empirical distribution of $\bar p(y) = (0.6, 0.4)$; their model fits perfectly, returning the exact empirical distribution.
-Evaluating this model with Brier score and cross-entropy gives losses of
+} We group the next two losses together as they suffer from the same key issue: they violate both CPR and ZM. \begin{example} Undeterred, our experimenter from Example~\ref{ex:nll} considers different loss functions.
+Using Brier score and cross-entropy to evaluate their perfect model on the original dataset, they obtain losses of

-They then collect their own dataset $y'$, re-running the experiment with a different set of 10 participants; they find that 9 defect and only one cooperates.
-They are surprised to find that, although their old model fails to predict this new dataset perfectly, it achieves lower losses of
+They collect a third dataset $y''$; these 10 participants are quite different, with 9 defecting and only one cooperating.
+They are surprised to find that, despite failing to predict this new dataset perfectly, their model receives lower losses of

-\end{example} In general, the minimum possible Brier score is $1 - \|\bar p(y)\|_2^2$, and the minimum possible cross-entropy is the entropy of $\bar p(y)$.
-NLL also fails in the same way, as it is simply a rescaling of cross-entropy.
+\end{example} The first dataset in this example demonstrates violations of ZM: there is no indication that the model has made a perfect prediction, leaving it unclear to the experimenter whether there is room for improvement.
+In general, the both losses have a non-zero minimum as long as the dataset has two distinct observations.
+The second dataset shows violations of CPR: it intuitively appears that the model is now better, even though it no longer outputs the correct distribution.